ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Physical model of the system

 Theoretical calculations and numerical simulations suggest that the circumplanetary disk can be truncated anywhere between $0.3-0.4R_H$ \citep{ayli09, mart11} and $1R_H$ \citep{szul16, mart23}, with latter values requiring significant gas pressure support.
 The physical size of the occulter is set by the duration of the transit.
-If it fills the full Hill sphere ($\xi=1$), then the required mass of the gravitating object is $0.5 M_{\rm Jup}$.
-If instead the disk is truncated at $0.4R_H$ or $0.3R_H$, then the actual Hill radius is larger than the duration of the occultation suggests, and the required secondary mass is larger -- 8$M_{\rm Jup}$ or 19$M_{\rm Jup}$, correspondingly.
-Therefore the secondary could be a brown dwarf instead of a {\it bona fide} planet.
-Unfortunately we do not have any other constraints on the mass of the secondary, as neither the IR flux, nor the lack of a clear radial velocity variation are constraining.
-Any plausible brown dwarf would be well below the detection limit of WISE and dwarfed by the circumstellar disk emission in these bands, whereas the lack of detection of radial velocity variations between {\it Gaia} and GHOST -- $<$3 km s$^{-1}$ in 5 years at 13.9 AU from the star -- sets an upper limit on the secondary of 0.7M$_{\odot}$, which is not constraining. \jj\ presents many interesting puzzles.
-The flatness of the light profile during the eclipse is inconsistent with models where the surface density steeply declines with the distance from the planet (or the brown dwarf), and we did not detect any sign of central rebrightening which would have indicated depletion of disk material onto the object.
-The disk could be inclined to the plane of the sky and the impact parameter (the projected distance between the star and the disk center) could be large enough that we would have missed the depleted area.
-In these cases the disk is larger than we have estimated, requiring a correspondingly larger mass to contain it.
+If it fills the full Hill sphere ($\xi=1$), then the minimum required mass of the gravitating object in \jj\ is $0.5 M_{\rm Jup}$, in the planetary regime.
+If instead the disk is truncated at $0.4R_H$ or $0.3R_H$, then the actual Hill radius is larger than the duration of the occultation suggests, and the required minimum secondary mass is larger -- 8$M_{\rm Jup}$ or 19$M_{\rm Jup}$, correspondingly.
+The Hill-based range of $0.5-19M_{\rm Jup}$ is the lower limit on the mass of the companion, necessary to gravitationally contain the disk if the companion is on a circular orbit.
+If the orbit is eccentric, the mass of the companion would need to be larger to retain the disk at the pericenter, plus the disk's size $\tau_{\rm ecl}v_{\rm orb}$ could be underestimated using circular orbital velocity implicit in eq. (\ref{eq:hill}).
+Depending on the thickness of the disk, on its orientation relative to the orbital angular momentum, and on the impact parameter (the projected distance between the star and the disk center), we might not be seeing its full extent during the occultation and therefore the observed $\tau_{\rm ecl}$ may not represent its full size.